carlhammann/adaptuner/website/content/index.md

 ---
-title: Adaptuner
+title: Adaptuner -- adaptive MIDI tuning
 ---

-# Adaptuner -- adaptive MIDI tuning

 This is the *adaptuner*: It *tunes* MIDI instruments on the fly, *adapt*ing to what you're playing right now.
 It gives anyone with an e-piano that has MIDI